IGELsociety/IGEL_website/content/events/event-IGEL2024.md

 -   Symposium proposals and abstracts submission deadline: ~~15 January 2024~~ 30 January 2024
 -   Acceptances will be sent out on: 30 March 2024
 -   Early-bird registration deadline: 30 May 2024
--   Registration deadline: 30 une 2024
+-   Registration deadline: 30 June 2024

 ## Organisation